Dutch East Indies: Language and literature

 Dutch language literature has been inspired by both colonial and postcolonial Indies from the Dutch Golden Age to the present day.
 It includes Dutch, Indo-European, and Indonesian authors.
 Its subject matter thematically revolves around the Dutch colonial era, but also includes postcolonial discourse.
 Masterpieces of this genre include Multatuli's Max Havelaar: Or The Coffee Auctions of the Dutch Trading Company, Louis Couperus's Hidden Force, E. du Perron's Country of Origin, and Maria Dermoût's The Ten Thousand Things.
+(Note: Note: In December 1958, American Time magazine praised the translation of Maria Dermoût's The Ten Thousand Things, and named it one of the best books of the year, among several (other) iconic literary works of 1958: Breakfast at Tiffany's by Truman Capote, Doctor Zhivago by Pasternak and Lolita by Nabokov.)

 Most Dutch literature was written by Dutch and Indo-European authors.
 However, in the first half of the 20th century under the Ethical Policy, indigenous Indonesian authors and intellectuals came to the Netherlands to study and work.
 They wrote Dutch language literary works and published literature in literary reviews such as Het Getij, De Gemeenschap, Links Richten and Forum.
 By exploring new literary themes and focusing on indigenous protagonists, they drew attention to indigenous culture and the indigenous plight.
 Examples include the Javanese prince and poet Noto Soeroto, a writer and journalist, and the Dutch language writings of Soewarsih Djojopoespito, Chairil Anwar, Kartini, Sutan Sjahrir and Sukarno.
 Much of the postcolonial discourse in Dutch Indies literature has been written by Indo-European authors led by the "avant garde visionary" Tjalie Robinson, who is the best-read Dutch author in contemporary Indonesia, and second generation Indo-European immigrants such as Marion Bloem.